binave/xcmd/README.md

 - **xlib/xlib.cmd** - Uses only first-party tools, works out of the box with dozens of practical commands
 - **x3rd/x3rd.cmd** - Wraps third-party command-line tools
     - Support for Windows, macOS, and Linux
     - Built-in error handling and help system
     - Support for UNC paths (Windows SMB)
     - Easy to deploy

+- **xjar** - JAR application process manager and operations tool, (for linux only)
+- **qrsender.sh/qrsender.cmd** - Transfer files from Linux to Windows via `QR code`
 ---

 ## 📦 Installation